System Design Space

 Читать обзор

 The Interview Sources section exists to make System Design preparation structured instead of random.
-Books and courses provide a stable backbone: from requirement framing to architecture decisions with explicit trade-offs.
+Books and courses provide a stable backbone: from requirement framing to architecture decisions with a clear logic of choice.

 This chapter gives a practical route from foundational interview cases to more advanced domain-specific systems, while keeping answer structure consistent.